Carbon Pricing and its Progressive Discontents

 [^11]: More accurately, the cost of driving accurately internalizes the climate change induced damage you’re causing.

 [^12]: Plus, regulations are hard to get right without inducing some perverse incentive.
-For example, it’s that increasing usage and size of SUVs and pickup trucks are large parts of the US’s insane pedestrian fatality rate.
+For example, it’s extremely clear that increasing usage and size of SUVs and pickup trucks are large parts of the US’s insane pedestrian fatality rate.
 Truck makers, and apparently truck buyers, want mean lookin’ trucks.
 This usually means making the grill taller, a purely aesthetic change.
 This makes the truck 2-3 times more likely to kill a pedestrian if it hits one.
 Instead of rolling a victim onto the hood and windshield, these grills instead ensure that the victim is actually run over by the wheelbase.
 There’s another incentive, outside of looks, driving ever larger vehicles, particularly bigger trucks: Corporate Average Fuel Economy regulations.
 Designed to cut emissions and encourage more efficient cars, CAFE sets a minimum fuel efficiency based on a car’s wheelbase.
 The larger the wheelbase, the looser the restriction.
 CAFE is even easier on trucks, despite the fact that most trucks are just used as passenger vehicles.
 And so trucks keep getting bigger, more dangerous, and easier on carmaker’s CAFE targets.

 [^13]: I say credibly because this sort of thing, often under the umbrella of “carbon offsets”, runs into the fundamental problem of causality.
 You need to show that without your hard work, the carbon would have been emitted (e.g. tree chopped down).
-This is technically impossible to know, and .
+This is technically impossible to know, and practically easy to bullshit .
 An airline buys a large swatch of forest that wasn’t going to get cut down to start with and claims that it has saved the forest and kept carbon in the ground.
 It then goes and tells its customers their flights are being offset.

-[^15]: There’s that we have this backward, that we should actually start high and then lower, to account for the fact that we’ll have more certainty about climate outcomes the farther we go into the future.
+[^15]: There’s some argument that we have this backward, that we should actually start high and then lower, to account for the fact that we’ll have more certainty about climate outcomes the farther we go into the future.
 This is interesting, but the consensus still seems to be to start low, and political considerations kind of rule out an initial price of $100.

 [^16]: Again, see Klenert et al. 2018 for an excellent survey of carbon pricing schemes.
 Virtually all successful policies involve some significant dividend to citizens, though some also include green investment and subsidies to trade-exposed industries.